 - Class B is designed for those who have earned a bachelor's degree.

 - Class A is for those who have completed a master's degree program that includes 30 credit hours.
-Any courses taken while earning a Class B license will not count toward this goal.
+Any courses taken while earning a Class B license do not count toward this goal.